Stratford-upon-Avon Canal: Decline and restoration

 By the 1950s, the southern section was un-navigable by canal boats, as several of the locks could not be operated, and some of the small pounds between the locks of the Wilmcote flight were dry.
 Problems with a bridge also began the process of restoring this section.
 Warwickshire County Council sought to obtain legal abandonment of the canal in 1958, as they wished to replace bridge 59 at Wilmcote without the expense of providing navigable headroom.
 A campaign against closure was mounted by the Inland Waterways Association and local activists.
 Two canoeists, who had used the canal recently, produced a dated toll ticket for their journey, which was offered as proof that the canal was not disused.
 Retention of the canal was announced on 22 May 1959, and by 16 October, the British Transport Commission and the National Trust reported that they had agreed on the terms of a lease, under which the National Trust would be responsible for the restoration and maintenance of the southern section.
-The transfer of responsibility took place on 29 September 1960, and work began in March 1961.
+The transfer of responsibility was authorised by the British Transport Commission Act 1960 (8 & 9 Eliz.
+2. c. xlvii).
+It took place on 29 September 1960, and work began in March 1961.
 Although the British Transport Commission made a contribution towards the cost, the National Trust raised most of the £42,000 required to put it back into good order.
 The project was managed by David Hutchings, who pioneered the use of voluntary labour, which would be used on many subsequent restorations, and assistance was also given by prisoners from Winson Green prison, the Army and the RAF Airfield Construction Branch.
 The canal was fully navigable by mid-1964, and Queen Elizabeth the Queen Mother officially re-opened it on 11 July.
 Its restoration was a turning point for the waterways movement in Britain.

 The National Trust charged a private toll fee for navigation.
 Ten years after the re-opening, the Queen Mother performed the same ceremony for the Upper Avon Navigation, which had been derelict for more than a century, and the canal became part of a through route to the River Severn once more.
 In 1986, the National Trust indicated that they would like to hand control of the canal back to the British Waterways Board, and held discussions on 7 October 1986.
 The canal was transferred on 1 April 1988, authorised by an order of the Secretary of State, which provided £1.5 million, phased over five years, to enable the canal to be brought up to standard.